cornell-brg/pymtl3-mem/blocking_cache/README.md

 ### Translation
 The cache is translatable to Verilog using
 ```
-% cd blocking_cache/build
 % python ../blocking_cache/translate.py
 ```
+This command will translate the cache to a Verilog (.v) file and not run the tests.

-To control the cache paramemters, use the optional flags
+To change the cache paramemters, use the optional flags
 ```
 --size: cache size in bytes (default 4096)
 --clw : cache line bitwidth (default 128)